Employment assignments

 Post-entry procedures: individual taxpayer registry

-This document is required for the Federal Revenue in Brazil and is mandatory for those pay taxes in Brazil.
+This document is required for the Federal Revenue in Brazil and is mandatory for those to pay taxes in Brazil.

 Post-entry procedures: When does a foreign national become a tax resident?